Mohegan Sun Arena: Basketball

 On September 8, 2005, as a companion to the arena, the Mohegan Sun casino opened a Connecticut Sun merchandise store called "Winter Essentials."
 It was the first store in the United States that sold professional basketball goods on casino ground.
 However, the store was closed when the casino underwent renovations in 2008.
 Connecticut Sun merchandise would be available in the Arena during games between 2009 and 2019.

-The Connecticut Sun were not able to play at the arena in the 2020 season, as the entire season was relocated to IMG Academy in Bradenton, Florida due to the COVID-19 pandemic.
+The Connecticut Sun were not able to play at the arena in the 2020 season, as the entire season was relocated to IMG Academy in Bradenton, Florida due to the COVID-19 pandemic in Connecticut.
 After the conclusion of the 2020 WNBA season, the arena began holding its first events since the pandemic declaration in November 2020, when it hosted a series of college basketball games where fans were not permitted.
 The event was called Bubbleville.

+The Connecticut Sun has since been relocated to Houston, Texas in 2026 where they will now play as the revived Houston Comets beginning with the 2027 season where they will play at the Toyota Center once again for the first time since 2008.

 Lacrosse

 On April 21, 2002, the Mohegan Sun Arena hosted the 2002 National Lacrosse League All-Star Game.
 The North Division (Calgary Roughnecks, Montreal Express, Ottawa Rebel, Rochester Knighthawks, Toronto Rock, Vancouver Ravens) defeated the South (Albany Attack, Buffalo Bandits, Columbus Landsharks, New Jersey Storm, New York Saints, Philadelphia Wings, Washington Power) by a score of 14–10.
 Steve Toll, of the Toronto Rock, was named the MVP of the event.

 On August 5, 2014, the National Lacrosse League announced that the Philadelphia Wings would move to the Mohegan Sun Arena and be re-branded as the New England Black Wolves for the 2015 season.
 In their home opener, the Black Wolves defeated the Buffalo Bandits 12–8 in front of 5,768.

 The team relocated in 2021 and now play as the Albany FireWolves.